everscale-org/docs/src/develop/api-tools/everdev/guides/create-controller.md

 - Include the new controller in file `src/controllers/index.js`.
 - Create pull request.

-## What a controller should and what it shouldn't to do
+## What a controller should and what it shouldn't do

-Controller should:
+**Controller should:**

 - Expose functionality to the user as a list of commands.
 - Install the required tool components on demand (on first usage).
-- Start and stop the tool components that acts like a demons.
+- Start and stop the tool components that act like demons.
 - Define three commands to control the tool version:
   - `version` to show the currently installed tool version;
   - `update` to update the tool to the latest available version;
   - `use` to select the specified tool version as the current version.

-Controller shouldn't:
+**Controller shouldn't:**

 - Implement tool functionality itself.
-Controller is a connector between the user and the existing development tool.
+The controller is a connector between the user and the existing development tool.
 - Implement user interaction itself.
-All user interaction must be implemented exactly in the terms of everdev extensibility.
+All user interaction must be implemented exactly in terms of Everdev extensibility.

 ## How to implement a Controller